What is the one thing that successful startup founders have that struggling startups fail to implement?

 Successful startups happen when the founder(s) establish a personal brand.

 You don’t have to have a turn-of-the-century invention in order for your startup to be successful.
 What you do need is the drive and a willingness to shamelessly promote yourself, the founder, as a thought expert.
+When talking about personal branding, it’s all about showing off who you are to the world.
+You need to promote yourself to increase your visibility in your industry.
+You worked hard on your business and you deserve to be recognized for that!

 The development of your personal brand as a startup founder is a vigorous strategy that ensures people know who you are.
 If you can build a strong personal brand, no one will even question whether or not your idea holds value.
+But in order to create a personal brand that will stick with people, you first must gain a deep understanding of what a personal brand is and how you can create your own successful personal brand.

 So what is personal branding and how can startup founders use it to their advantage?